arcadiapage/arcadiapage.github.io/_drafts/the-power-of-transforming-pain-into-art-for-infps.md

 So this is how I've been making art from my pain lately.
 I'm not quite ready to post any pictures of my paintings yet, but I think it would be cool to do so eventually.
 And remember, although you may want to share the art you make, remember that first and foremost, it's for you.
 The main audience for this kind of work is always yourself.

 **Any thoughts on this post?
-Feel free to let me know what you think via chat or by reaching out to me.
+Feel free to let me know what you think via chat or by email.**